 Agreed Repairs Not Carried Out By the Seller

 Failure of the seller to carry out agreed repairs is a fairly common occurrence.
 These ‘agreements’ are called ‘covenants’ in the contract and are enforceable.
-They don’t all necessarily pertain to repairs — it could be something as simple as removing junk out of the garage, or ensuring there is a working heater in the home, for example.
+They don’t all necessarily pertain to repairs — it could be something as simple as removing junk out of the garage, or ensuring there is a working heater in the home.

 Because these covenants are stated in the contract, failure to comply can result in the sale falling through.
-Ultimately, it’s the seller’s responsibility to ensure these issues are followed up. , As a seller’s agent, you can be clear in your communications with your client about what’s required, so that settlement is a smooth process.
+Ultimately, it’s the seller’s responsibility to ensure these issues are completed.
+As a seller’s agent, you can be clear in your communications with your client about what’s required, so that settlement is a smooth process.